top of page

 The tradition of 1,000 cranes represents granting a special wish, happiness, good fortune, long life and often used to symbolize peace.
 By using art to convey peace and raise funds to support the work at Stop AAPI Hate, I felt this was exactly how I can help.

-The Asian Pacific Policy & Planning Council, Chinese for Affirmative Action, and the Asian American Studies Department at San Francisco State University launched a reporting center on March 19, 2020.
+Stop AAPI Hate is a collaboration of the Asian Pacific Policy & Planning Council, Chinese for Affirmative Action, and the Asian American Studies Department at San Francisco State University which launched a reporting center on March 19, 2020.
 The center tracks and reports incidents of hate, violence, harassment, and discrimination against APPI across the United States.
 It also provides translation services, advocacy, and more.

-In partnership with the Schack Art Center in Everett, WA, Bellevue Arts Museum in Bellevue, WA, ShoreLake Arts Gallery in Lake Forest Park, WA and Cascadia Art Museum in Edmonds, WA; a portion of each purchase of origami crane earrings are donated to the non-profit organization, Stop AAPI Hate.
+In partnership with the Schack Art Center in Everett, WA; Bellevue Arts Museum in Bellevue, WA, Cascadia Art Museum in Edmonds, WA; and ShoreLake Arts Gallery in Lake Forest Park, WA; a portion of each purchase of origami crane earrings were donated to the non-profit organization, Stop AAPI Hate.
+A total of $3,000 was raised and donated to Stop AAPI Hate to support their work.

 bottom of page